-For OTF maps: Enter t he number of on positions (dumps) in each OTF scan row in the Non field or have the time estimator calculate this value for you.
+For OTF maps: Enter the number of ON positions (steps or dumps) in each OTF scan row in the N{on} field, or have the time estimator calculate this value for you.
 If you choose to have the estimator calculate it, you should enter the dimensions of the map (in arcsec) and select a "Map Type" option (Classical OTF or Array OTF).
 For a Classical OTF map, the "Map Size" refers to the area mapped by the central pixel only.
 For an Array OTF map, the "Map Size" refers to the area that will be fully-sampled (i.e., the array width is added to the length of each scan).
 The Array OTF map should only be selected if the frequency falls within the tuning range of the LFA or HFA (see table above).

-With the inputs, the calculator evaluates scanning in both x- and y-directions, and selects the direction that has fewer scan lines.
-It then estimates Non using the length of the scans and a frequency-based receiver stability time.
-The step sizes assumed for each frequency band are: HFA: 3 arcsec, LFA: 6 arcsec, 4GREAT1: 25 arcsec, 4GREAT2: 12 arcsec, 4GREAT3: 8 arcsec, 4GREAT4: 5 arcsec.
-Note that there are many ways to configure a mapping observation, and the calculated value of Non is only one of many possible values.
-For Raster maps: Enter the number of on positions that will be used for each reference position in the Non field.
+Using these inputs, the calculator evaluates scanning in both x- and y-directions, and selects the direction that has fewer scan lines.
+It then estimates N{on} using the length of the scans and a frequency-based receiver stability time.
+The step sizes assumed for each frequency band are: 3 arcsec for the HFA, 6 arcsec for the LFA, 25 arcsec for 4G1, 12 arcsec for 4G2, 8 arcsec for 4G3, and 5 arcsec for 4G4.
+Note that there are many ways to configure a mapping observation, and the calculated value of N{on} is only one of many possible values.
+For an OTF Honeycomb, N{on} should be set to 25.

+For Raster maps: Enter the number of on positions that will be used for each reference position in the N{on} field.
 You may ignore the Map Size and Map Type fields.